JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 I had initially planned on providing code that demonstrated how to simulate results that took correlation into account.
 However, I ran into a lot of difficulty.
 So instead I went back to G\*Power and started looking around for inspiration.
 Eventually I had a hunch that the effect size in the paired case meant something different than the effect size in the unpaired case.

-After a bit of googling I found this [page](http://jakewestfall.org/blog/index.php/2016/03/25/five-different-cohens-d-statistics-for-within-subject-designs/) detailing 5 different versions "Cohen's d" (the effect size we've been using here) for within-subject designs (which I took to mean paired testing).
+After a bit of googling I found this [page](http://jakewestfall.org/blog/index.php/2016/03/25/five-different-cohens-d-statistics-for-within-subject-designs/) describing 5 different versions of "Cohen's d" (the effect size we've been using here) for within-subject designs (which I took to mean paired testing).
 One of the options is described in that blog post as follows:

 > A third way to compute a d-like effect size is to reduce each subject’s data to a single difference score—the mean difference between their responses in each condition—and then use the standard deviation of these difference scores as the denominator of d.
 Cohen actually discusses this statistic in his power analysis textbook (Cohen, 1988, p.
 48), where he carefully distinguishes it from the classical Cohen’s d by calling it dz.

-Basically $d_z$ is simply the mean of the difference distribution divided by it's standard deviation.
+Basically $d_z$ is simply the mean of the distribution that results from calculating within sample differences (post-test value - pre-test value for each sample) divided by it's standard deviation.
 In Matlab, if we compare our second distribution, which has had both a mean and standard deviation of 1, to 0, we're essentially using an effect size, $d_z$, of 1.
 Also of note, when I go back and look at G\*Power it clearly indicates it is using $d_z$ instead of $d$ (obviously, no one besides me would ignore that little subscript!)

 To see if we can replicate this behavior in Matlab, we change: